JanSeliv/Bomber/README.md

 # 💣 About the Bomber Project

-Bomber is an open-source indie game developed on Unreal Engine 5 for Windows and MacOS, offering fast-paced, bomb-laying action where the objective is to be the last one standing.
+Bomber is an open-source indie game developed on Unreal Engine 5 for Windows, MacOS and Linux, offering fast-paced, bomb-laying action where the objective is to be the last one standing.

 ![Bomber](https://github.com/JanSeliv/Bomber/assets/20540872/2898eace-7a57-44d1-9530-4a5abc235b2d)